vsdip/rvmyth_avsdpll_interface/README.md

---> Now, simulate the generated netlist in iverilog & gtkwave to compare the pre - synthesis and post- synthesis simulations.
+ Now, with the generated netist simulate it in iverilog and check the results in gtkwave to compare the pre - synthesis and post- synthesis simulations.
+To achieve that first a GLS testbench file should be written in verilog to compare the results.
+The pre-synth and post-synth simulation output must be same.

-For that you'd need to create a verilog code for gate level simulation that must include the synthesized netlist verilog file obtained from yosys.
-The files necessary for pre and post synthesis can be found here.

-Both pre-synth and post-synth simulations must give out the same output.

 ## **Acknowledgements**